JR-Eagle/Transfer/README.md

 ### Experiment results
-Experiment results demonstrated the good  performance of the finetuning in comparison with scratch.
-ResNet18_Ft show a better performance than other models and achieved an improvement compared with ResNet18.
+The empirical results underscored the superior efficacy of finetuning as opposed to training from scratch.
+Specifically, the ResNet18_Ft model outperformed its counterparts, manifesting a marked enhancement relative to the standard ResNet18.

-  Although the train accuracy rate of 6 models is more than 94%, the test accuracy of easyCNN is very low, only 22.5%.
-I think it is possible that easyCNN has overfitting during training.
-GoogLeNet, AlexNet, RegNet_x_8gf and ResNet18 obtained a not bad test accuracy.
+While the training accuracy for all six models exceeded 94%, it is noteworthy that the test accuracy for easyCNN was a mere 22.5%.
+This discrepancy suggests a potential overfitting of the easyCNN model during its training phase.
+Meanwhile, GoogLeNet, AlexNet, RegNet_x_8gf, and ResNet18 yielded satisfactory test accuracy metrics.
 <img src='./tmp/9-Results.png'>

 # ◉Analysis
-Finally, I want to briefly talk about the analysis of the experiment results.
-In the 6 models, the best test accuracy is only 72.5%.
-It is not good.
-I think there are the following reasons.

-To begin with, the training data is insufficient.
-The Chinese character is complicated and difficult, especially the ancient character like Bronze script and Seal script with many strokes.
-It is not easy for model to train and get all the feature maps with only 400 images.

-Second,  There are some similar characters, as shown in the following Figure .
-It is important to improve the models’ discriminant ability for detailed information.
+In our experimental outcomes, the highest test accuracy achieved across the six models was 72.5%.
+This result is less than optimal, and upon reflection, several underlying causes can be identified:

+Firstly, the volume of training data available was limited.
+Chinese characters, inherently intricate in design, especially ancient scripts like the Bronze and Seal scripts, have numerous strokes, making their recognition a challenging task.
+Acquiring meaningful feature maps from a mere 400 images for such complex characters is a daunting undertaking for any model.

+Additionally, the dataset contains characters that bear resemblance to one another, as illustrated in the subsequent figure.
+Enhancing the model's ability to discern nuanced differences between these similar characters is pivotal.

 <img width=350 src='./tmp/10-Analysis example.png'>

-Last of all, Our 5 writers are not professional calligrapher.
-Especially for Bronze script and Seal script characters, we have no experience of writing them.
-So, there are some difference between the handwriting and the template
+Lastly, it should be noted that our cohort of five writers were not expert calligraphers.
+This lack of expertise was particularly evident when inscribing the Bronze and Seal scripts, with which they had minimal familiarity.
+Consequently, there were observable deviations between their handwritten samples and the established templates.